-At the same time, we do want to provide a reality check here.
-Crowdfunding as a whole isn’t known for a stellar success rate.
+At the same time, we want to provide a reality check here.
+Crowdfunding as a whole isn’t known for its stellar success rate.
 And GoFundMe is no exception.
 One study suggests that under 10% of GoFundMe campaigns meet their fundraising goal.1

 Now, that might not be quite as bad as it sounds.
 Because as you recall, you still get money even if you don’t meet your goal.
 So a fundraiser that got 99% of the way there would be considered unsuccessful, but it would still mean the campaign organizer got most of their money.

 Still, you should try to keep realistic expectations for your fundraiser.
-While it would be nice if GoFundMe could entirely fund your nonprofit or business, you really shouldn’t count on it.
+For example, while it would be nice if GoFundMe could entirely fund your nonprofit or business, you really shouldn’t count on it.